pyside/pyside2-setup/sources/shiboken2/doc/typesystem_specifying_types.rst

     used only for classes declared as primitive types and not for primitive C++ types, but that depends on the application using *ApiExtractor*.

+    The *optional* **view-on** attribute specifies that the type is a view class like std::string_view or QStringView which has a constructor accepting another type like std::string or QString.
+Since typically no values can be assigned to view classes, no target-to-native conversion can be generated for them.
+Instead, an instance of the viewed class should be instantiated and passed to functions using the view class for argument types.

 .. _namespace: